-Filing a patent is not advisable for any invention, even if the patentability conditions are generally met.
+Filing a patent is not always advisable for an invention, even if the patentability conditions are generally met.

 First, why might it make sense not to seek patent protection (or, if possible to pursue alternative protection mechanisms)?